mr-mstr/101-decorators/README.md

               self._x = value

   In this example, the setter method for the x property is decorated with the min_max decorator, which enforces a minimum value of 0 and a maximum value of 100 for the x property.
 If the value being set is outside of this range, the decorator will raise a ValueError.

+## Debugging Decorators

+When working with decorators, it can be helpful to use tools and techniques that allow you to introspect and debug them.
+Here are some approaches you can use to debug decorators in Python:

+* Use the functools.wraps decorator: When you define a decorator, the decorated function loses its original identity, including its name and docstring.
+You can use the functools.wraps decorator to preserve the decorated function's identity and make it easier to introspect and debug.
+Here is an example of how to use functools.wraps:

+        from functools import wraps

+        def greet(func):
+            @wraps(func)
+            def wrapper(name):
+                print(f"Hello, {name}")
+                func()
+                print("!")
+            return wrapper

+* Use the __name__ attribute: You can use the __name__ attribute to access the name of a function, even if it has been decorated.
+For example:

+        def greet(func):
+            def wrapper(name):
+                print(f"Hello, {name}")
+                func()
+                print("!")
+            return wrapper

+        @greet
+        def say_hello():
+            print('hello')

+        print(say_hello.__name__)  # Output: wrapper

+* Use the inspect module: The inspect module provides several functions that allow you to introspect the properties of objects in Python, including functions.
+For example, you can use the inspect.signature function to access the signature (i.e., the arguments and return type) of a function, even if it has been decorated:

+        import inspect

+        def greet(func):
+            def wrapper(name):
+                print(f"Hello, {name}")
+                func()
+                print("!")
+            return wrapper

+        @greet
+        def say_hello():
+            print('hello')

+        sig = inspect.signature(say_hello)
+        print(sig)  # Output: (name)

+It is important to make sure that decorators do not interfere with the traceback information when an error occurs.
+A traceback is the record of the sequence of function calls that led to an error, and it is an essential tool for debugging and troubleshooting code.
+If a decorator hides or modifies the traceback information, it can make it much more difficult to understand and fix the root cause of the error.

+To avoid this problem, you should make sure that your decorators do not interfere with the traceback information.
+Here are some best practices to follow:

+* Use the functools.wraps decorator: As mentioned earlier, the functools.wraps decorator preserves the decorated function's identity and makes it easier to introspect and debug.
+This includes preserving the function's traceback information.

+* Do not modify the decorated function's code: Avoid making changes to the decorated function's code that could affect its traceback information.
+For example, do not add or remove lines of code, or change the function's arguments or return type.

+* Use the raise statement to propagate errors: When an error occurs in the decorated function, use the raise statement to propagate the error to the caller, rather than handling the error within the decorator.
+This will preserve the original traceback information.

+By following these best practices, you can ensure that your decorators do not interfere with the traceback information and make it easier to debug and troubleshoot errors in your code.<br>

 ## Specific Examples

 In addition to the general categories listed above, this project will also include specific examples of decorators for common use cases.
 These may include: